iamleson98/social-front/README.md

 ### NOTE: If you have any confusion or question, directly ask (iamleson98) for more.

 ## Coding conventions
+- If you don't trully believe in your ability of writing clean `js/ts`, please read this style guide first: https://github.com/airbnb/javascript
 - For js code always try to use `typescript` whenever possible.
 This helps you to be good developer.
 - `importing` - import `$lib/...` for library, custom component import
 - Consider to export functions, consts, in the `index.ts` file of folder.
 This helps reduce typing efforts when importing.